 I feel like we all have that one appointment that has been on our to-do list forever, and we just never get around to making it.
 It could be a haircut, a doctor’s appointment, or a trip to the mechanic.
 Well, it’s time to stop procrastinating and finally do it!
 It will take you less than five minutes, and it’s a phone call that can easily be made on your way to work, or even on the walk from your car to your job (because it’s going to be that quick).

 This is a task we all tend to procrastinate on, but that definitely comes back to haunt us later.
-For example, I just had to deal with a broken down car an hour and a half from home because I procrastinated for weeks on taking my car in to replace a battery that I knew needed to be replaced!
+For example, I recently had to deal with a broken down car an hour and a half from home because I procrastinated for weeks on taking my car in to replace a battery that I knew needed to be replaced!

 Update Your To-Do List